White-Hare/astro-internalization-with-dynamic-routing/README.md

 ### Translation Files

 After some configuration we have to create our translation methods and files.
-Functions themselves are pretty straight forward.
+The functions are straightforward.
 We get translations from json files and from the url we decide which language to use.

 src/translate/index.ts